Discover more from The Mill

 Pitches that just say “Here’s an interesting issue - I’ll speak to a few experts about it”.
 We never want these general pitches - we need a specific angle, a new development or an amazing human story that readers won’t forget reading.

 Formats and fees

-A lot of our stories will be news features ranging from 700 words to 1200 words, but that’s a very rough range.
-News features are supposed to be both well reported and well written, and our readers really appreciate good writing - well-observed moments and nice turns of phrase.
+A lot of our stories will be news features ranging from 700 words to 1400 words.
+News features are supposed to be both well-reported and well-written, and our readers really appreciate good writing - well-observed moments and nice turns of phrase.

 We will also sometimes publish straight news stories - new figures we’ve obtained via FOI, or a story like this one we broke about a new police investigation into grooming in Rochdale.

 We will agree a fee with you when we commission a story, and there’s lots of variation depending on what the piece involves - from £75 for a review to £400 for a deeply reported piece.
 A common fee for our commissions is around £150, but we’ve paid a wide range of fees depending on the work that goes into the story and the experience of the writer (more experienced writers tend to require less editing time on our stories).